Marion Watson

-Marion Watson Stanton (2 July 1923, Chatham, Ontario, Canada – 15 July 1997) was a pitcher in the All-American Girls Professional Baseball League.
+Marion Watson Stanton (2 July 1923, Chatham, Ontario, Canada – 15 July 1997) was a pitcher in the All-American Girls Professional Baseball League (AAGPBL).
 She threw left-handed and batted right-handed.

 Early baseball career

 Before she went pro, Watson played baseball for local teams in Southwestern Ontario, such as the Chatham Ladies Silverwoods team and the Maple City Laundry team.
 When the latter team won the Ontario Championship, it was Marion who led them in hitting, boasting a .153 average.
 In 1945 she played with the Windsor Dairy team and it was during that time – while participating in a game in the Michigan–Ontario League – that she was scouted to play professionally.

 Professional baseball career

 During her professional baseball career, Marion played for two teams: the Peoria Redwings (eight games in 1946) and the Muskegon Lassies (in 1947).
 She has been called a tall southpaw.
 She took home $55 a week and all expenses paid during her professional career.
 Quite shortly after she signed a contract with the Lassies, during spring training in Cuba, she broke her leg while sliding into home plate.
 A year later she broke her leg again in a motorbike accident.
 It was those two injuries, in 1949, that culminated in the premature demise of her professional baseball career.

 In 1988 Marion was recognized by the National Baseball Hall of Fame in Cooperstown, New York.
 In 1998 – together with all AAGPBL Canadian members – she was inducted into the Canadian Baseball Hall of Fame in St. Mary's, as an Honorary Member.
 In the same year, a plaque was erected in her honor in Tecumseh Park which was the location where she began her career.
 Plus, the Marion Watson Stanton Memorial Trophy is presented annually to the most sportsmanlike pitcher in Chatham Ladies Softball League.